textbrowser/glitch/README.md

 Glitch is a graphical lightweight interactive tool and compiler hybrid.
 Generate Arduino software via beautiful graphical diagrams (blueprints).
+Soon with a natural language processor!
+Glitch: connect objects (a, b) and (c, d).
+Glitch: create a new int variable at (a, b).
+Glitch: select and align left-most objects.

 <h3><b>Summary of Glitch</b></h3>